Petru-Jean/ProceduralWorld/README.md

 ChunkData     -> acts as the model component, stores block data for each chunk and allows it to be modified

 ChunkRenderer -> creates and updates the visual mesh for each chunk

-Blocks are assigned using the factory object called FlyweightBlock.

 For updating the map, the PlayerMapUpdater script calculates wether the needed chunks exist and removes the ones that are too far away.